oupengfei1989/oupengfei1989.github.io/_pages/careers.md

 <li>Excellent communication skills and a career-level-appropriate publication track record.</li>
 <li>The ability to work independently and collaboratively in a diverse research team.</li>

-Preview of applications begins immediately.
-Applications are accepted until the position is filled.
+How to apply:

-Please include a cover letter, C.V. with a list of publications, coding contributions (such as git repository), and the contact information for two to three academic references to Dr. Pengfei Ou (pengfei.ou@northwestern.edu).
+<p>Please include in your application package a cover letter; your full academic CV; information on 3 referees that are prepared to be consulted; your two most relevant publications.
+Please send as a single combined PDF whose file name includes your first and last names to Dr. Pengfei Ou (pengfei.ou@northwestern.edu), with the subject line “Ou AI4Catalysis PDF”.
+Evaluation of candidates will begin immediately and continue until filled.</p>
 </dl>

 <b>Research PhD scholarships</b>